 First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £29 (or £31 to include a £10 meal voucher).

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.

 This information is provided to us by third parties.
 You should always check with staff on site.

 The larger southbound side is set around its food court, whereas northbound has the seating area set in the side of the building.

 Three possible sites were examined before the services were built: Killamash, Wales and Woodall.
-The main concern was the proximity to Sprotbrough.
-Forte wanted to build a hotel here from the outset, but were asked to back down as plans to widen the M1 meant the services could have had to be demolished and the Department did not want to allow the value to increase.
+The Ministry liked the Wales site, but the local authority said it was too close to the village.
+Its proximity to Sprotbrough was a concern too.
+Forte wanted to build a hotel here from the outset, but were asked to back down as plans to widen the M1 meant the services could have had to be demolished and the Department did not want its value to increase.